Generative Modeling by Estimating Gradients of the Data Distribution: Architectures

 \section{Architectures}

 The architecture of our NCSNs used in the experiments has three important components: instance normalization, dilated convolutions and U-Net-type architectures.
-Below we introduce more details about them and discuss how we modify them to suit our purpose.
+Below we give more background on them and discuss how we modified them to suit our purpose.
+For more comprehensive details and a reference implementation, we recommend the readers to check our publicly available code base.
 Our score networks are implemented in \texttt{PyTorch}.
 Code and checkpoints are available at \href{https://github.com/ermongroup/ncsn}{ https://github.com/ermongroup/ncsn}.